-- A new source of financing on the debt capital SME side.
+- A new source of raising debt capital for SME’s.
 The Basel III regulatory banking measures have placed a squeeze on lending, and already impacting on SME’s seeking finance globally.

-- As a result growing companies continue to source alternative capital sources and the unlisted Bond is private finance that fills the gap.
+- As a result growing companies continue to source alternative capital sources and the unlisted SME Bond is private funding that fills the gap.

 - Seller could offer the unlisted Bonds as Vendor finance for franchises, management buyouts or acquisition.
 Suit most industries like logistics, energy, automotive and consumer sectors.

 - SME Bonds are ideal as funding alternatives for companies too small to tap into the Corporate Bond market and want to invest in a self-sustaining cash-generating asset.

 - The Bond rate is negotiated around the terms of the acquisition or buy-out and converted to equity or refinanced.
 Can use company assets as security.